-Child protection information will be stored and handled in line with the principles described in the Data Protection Act 2018.
-The Data Protection Act does not prevent the Schools' staff from sharing information with relevant agencies, where that information may help to protect a student.
+Child protection information will be stored and handled in line with the principles described in the UK GDPR and the Data Protection Act 2018.
+The UK GDPR and the Data Protection Act does not prevent the Schools' staff from sharing information with relevant agencies, where that information may help to protect a student.